rails/tailwindcss-rails/README.md

 When running `tailwindcss` on an Alpine system, some users report a "No such file or directory" error message.

+### Running the TailwindCSS watch command in Docker

+In order to run `bin/rails tailwindcss:watch` from a process, set `tty: true` in `docker-compose.yml` for the appropriate container.

 #### Install gnu libc compatibility

 The cause of this is the upstream `tailwindcss` binary executables being built on a gnu libc system, making them incompatible with standard musl libc systems.